Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/mfc/reference/cmfctoolbarbutton-class.md

 ##  <a name="cmfctoolbarbutton"></a>CMFCToolBarButton::CMFCToolBarButton

-Vytvoří a inicializuje `CMFCToolBarButton` objekt.
+Vytvoří a inicializuje objekt `CMFCToolBarButton`.

 ```
 CMFCToolBarButton(